zvolcsey/event-ticket/README.md

 3. Add seed data to the database

 The following data are going to added:

 - categories
 - venues
 - events
 - bands
 - Connect the bands to the events in the bands_events table.

 Order in the [events_seed.ts](./server/src/db/seeds/events-seed.ts) file: categories -> venues -> events -> bands -> bands_events

 The seeded data is going to be logged when running docker-compose.

 The seed files are available in the [seeds](./server/src/db/seeds/) folder.

+## Authentication and Cookies

+This portfolio app uses session-based authentication with cookies.

+- Session cookies are used to maintain user authentication state.
+- Browser cookies only store a session ID and expire after 24 hours.
+- Session data (user ID, authentication state) is stored securely on the server.
+- Sessions expire after 24 hours of inactivity.
+- All data is temporarily and for demonstration purposes only.

 ## License